Yeast extract: Production

 For disruption of the cell, some physical and chemical methods may be used in place of the heat-autolysis process.
 Doing so may allow specific compounds to be extracted or to produce an extract without the hydrolysis of cell contents (as in autolysis) happening.
+Autolysis can be assisted with added enzymes; for example, additional nuclease would enhance the release of nucleosides from RNA.

+Separation removes insoluble parts, mainly the yeast's cell wall, from the extract.
+Cell wall is usually sold in two parts: the glucans as "yeast β-glucan" and the mannans further processed into mannan-oligosaccharide (MOS).
+The product is finally concentrated by drying, into a thick paste or a dry powder.

 Dietary concerns

 Depending on the source, yeast extract may contain gluten.
 Brewer's yeast are especially likely to contain the protein due to contact with the grains used in brewing.
-In the case of yeast autolysate, however, the yeast proteases are able to degrade most of the gluten.
+In the case of yeast autolysate however, the yeast proteases are able to degrade most of the gluten.
 For example, Marmite contains around 30 part per million gluten according to third-party testing, meeting the EU "very low gluten" limit but not the "gluten free" definition.
 Unilever reports that no cases of gluten-related reactions have been reported for Marmite.

 Yeast extract products derived from plant feedstock are by definition vegan and kosher–pareve, although some consumers prefer extra certification.
 They are also generally considered halal, despite the concern that the yeast has come into contact with alcohol.